 As a new mom, you want to believe that once you get the hang of breastfeeding, there will not be any other issues and everything will be perfect.
 Wouldn’t it be fantastic if that were guaranteed?
 Unfortunately, even a veteran breastfeeding mom runs the risk of experiencing different complications that sometimes come about as a result of breastfeeding.
-Breastfeeding new moms may not experience any of these difficulties.
+On the other hand, new moms breastfeeding may not experience any of these difficulties.
 I share these breastfeeding tips for new moms because it is always good to be prepared and know what to watch for so you can prevent or address any problems quickly.

 Clogged Milk Ducts